sinclairzx81/hammer/readme.md

 ## Overview

 Hammer is a build tool for browser and node applications.
-It provides a unified command line interface for building both browser and node application types and provides appropriate `watch` and `reload` workflows for each.
-Hammer also offers support for linking shared local libraries taken by browser and node projects using standard TypeScript `tsconfig.json` configuration.
+It provides a unified command line interface for developing browser and node application types and includes appropriate `watch` and `reload` workflows for each.
+Hammer also has support for linking shared local libraries taken by browser and node projects using standard TypeScript `tsconfig.json` configuration.

 Hammer was written to consolidate several disparate tools related to monitoring Node processes (nodemon), building from HTML (parcel) and mono repository support (lerna, nx).
 Its only dependency is `esbuild` and is equal part concerned with build performance as it is with dramatically reducing the number of development dependencies required for modern web application development.